vkingmaker/appStore/README.md

 # appStore
-appStore is UI built with expo/React native for a imaginary e-commerce.
-Even though it is not integrated to a backend you can be able to navigate the pages.
+appStore is UI built with `expo` for an imaginary e-commerce company.
+Even though it is not integrated to a backend you will be able to navigate the pages to see the intended features.

 To test the app:
 - Clone the repository